 What would happen if there were no bees?

 Without bees, there would be a dramatic effect on our ecosystem.
-Far fewer seeds would set, with a much lower reproduction success rate in plants.
-Without a viable replacement for bees, massive food shortages and famines would almost certainly result.
+Fewer seeds would set, with a much lower plant reproduction success rate.
+Massive food shortages and famines would almost certainly result without a viable replacement for bees.
 Some crops like corn and wheat rely on wind for pollination and would be less affected.